Ideology of the Islamic State: Origins

 The classical references of IS mainly consist of the medieval legal literature of Ibn Taymiyya, Ibn Qayyim al-Jawziyya and various collections of hadiths and their exegeses.
-Contemporary scholarly references relied upon by IS include the 19th century treatises of Wahhabi Aal al-Shaykhs, treatises of Sayyid Qutb, Juhayman Al-'Utaybi, as well as the popular Jihadi literature produced by the exponents of the Sahwa movement, Shu'aybi school and Al-Qaeda.
-Major references also consist of the legal works of various scholars influential in the Salafi tradition; such as the early 19th century Yemeni theologian Muhammad Al-Shawkani.
+Contemporary scholarly references relied upon by IS include the 19th-century treatises of Wahhabi Aal al-Shaykhs, treatises of Sayyid Qutb, Juhayman al-Otaybi, as well as the popular Jihadi literature produced by the exponents of the Sahwa movement, Shu'aybi school and Al-Qaeda.
+Major references also consist of the legal works of various scholars influential in the Salafi tradition, such as the early 19th-century Yemeni theologian Muhammad Al-Shawkani.
 The writings of classical theologian Ibn Taymiyya are disproportionately cited throughout IS pamphlets, propaganda videos and magazines.
-Throughout their works, IS ideologues refer to Ibn Taymiyya by the title "Shaykh al-Islam".
+Throughout their works, IS ideologues refer to Ibn Taymiyya by the title "Shaykh al-Islām".
 As of 2019, Ibn Taymiyya has been cited more than 40,000 times out of all the 300,000 pages published by various AQ and IS Publications.
-However, IS strategists are highly selective in appropriating the ideas found in scholarly literature; by moulding them to align with their revolutionary propaganda and militant ideology.
+However, IS strategists are highly selective in appropriating the ideas found in scholarly literature; by molding them to align with their revolutionary propaganda and militant ideology.

 Al-Shawkani's tracts condemning the building over graves, in particular, are often abbreviated, re-published and distributed via IS propaganda material and leaflets.
 During its occupation of Mosul, IS distributed Shawkani's treatises that advocated the "levelling" of tombs and elevated graves, asserting it as a core religious doctrine.
 Citing Shawkani, IS excommunicated those who visit graves for beseeching favours as polytheists and apostates.
-Executions of captured enemy combatants suspected of being Shi'ites are also justified through these writings.
-Despite resistance from local populace, IS engaged in a campaign of destroying the tombs of various saints throughout their three year-reign in Mosul.
+Executions of captured enemy combatants suspected of being Shiites are also justified through these writings.
+Despite resistance from the local populace, IS engaged in a campaign of destroying the tombs of various saints throughout its three-year reign in Mosul.

-Various scholars assert that Islamic State misappropriates classical scholarly fatwas (legal verdicts) to justify their ruthless religious interpretations that diverges from traditional Sunnism, including mainstream Salafism.
+Various scholars assert that the Islamic State misappropriates classical scholarly fatwas (legal verdicts) to justify their ruthless religious interpretations that diverge from traditional Sunnism, including mainstream Salafism.
 IS ideologues often accuse their religious critics of being guilty of Taqlid (blind following), for disagreeing with their brutal execution methods and violent tactics like suicide bombings.
 IS magazines such as Dabiq and Dar al-Islam regularly publish numerous articles fervently denouncing those who fall into Taqlid as heretics since "it implies following someone other than Allah and his messenger".
-Dabiq magazine published an article in 2015 titled "The Evil of Division and Taqlid", which emphasized the obligation to follow Prophetic commands and condemned the practice of imitating scholarly verdicts without basis in Scriptures.
-An example of this literalism was manifested in the 2015 burning to death of Jordanian pilot Muath al-Kasasbeh which was justified by IS based on Qisas ("eye for an eye") principle in Qur'an.
+Dabiq magazine published an article in 2015 titled "The Evil of Division and Taqlid", which emphasized the obligation to follow Prophetic commands and condemned the practice of imitating scholarly verdicts without a basis in Scriptures.
+An example of this literalism was manifested in the 2015 burning to death of Jordanian pilot Muath al-Kasasbeh which was justified by IS based on Qisas ("eye for an eye") principle in the Qur'an.